leolara/notes/chiquito tutorial/what_is_zkp.md

 ## What are the elements of a ZKP circuit?

 The main elements are:
  + The witness: which is the data of the computation.
 The witness is made of many elements, sometimes called signals or cells.
-Some signals are public and private, the public part is sometimes called the advice and the private part is sometimes called the instance.
-The witness usually contains the input and output of the computation, but also most or all its intermadiate values.
+Some signals are public and other private, the public part is sometimes called the **instance** and the private part is sometimes called the **advice**.
+The witness usually contains the input and output of the computation, but also most or all its intermediate values (the trace).
  + Setup: it is a series of constraints or assertions over the witness data, that define which computations are valid.
  + Witness generation: an algorithm that helps calculating the right values for all the signals.
- + Proving and validation key: given a setup the proving system can generate proving and validation pair of keys
+ + Proving and validation key: given a setup the proving system can generate proving and validation pair of keys.
+Both can be made public.
  + Proof and prover: given a setup and a witness, the prover using the proving key can generate a proof.
 This proof will be valid if and only if the witness follows the setup constraints.
  + Validator: given a proof and the public part of the witness and a validation key, the validator using the proving system can check that the proof is valid.
 That is, to generate that proof the prover had to have a witness (if which this public part is part of) that followed the setup.